colliery-io/mimir/docs/src/campaign-framework/06-templates/templates/campaign_pitch.md

     description: One exciting sentence that captures the essence
     default: "[One exciting sentence that captures the essence of your campaign - make them lean forward]"
     required: true
-  - name: big_bad
+  - name: core_conflict
     type: string
-    description: Who or what threatens the world
-    default: "[Who or what threatens the world - one compelling sentence]"
+    description: The fundamental tension driving the campaign
+    default: "[The fundamental tension driving your campaign - what's the central problem?]"
     required: true
+  - name: unique_element
+    type: string
+    description: What makes this campaign special and different
+    default: "[What makes this different from generic fantasy - your unique twist]"
+    required: true
+  - name: player_role
+    type: string
+    description: How the PCs fit into this world and conflict
+    default: "[How the PCs fit into this world - who are they and why do they matter?]"
+    required: true
   - name: stakes
     type: string
     description: What happens if the heroes fail
     default: "[What happens if the heroes fail - make it personal AND epic]"
-    required: true
-  - name: connection
-    type: string
-    description: Why the PCs specifically must act
-    default: "[Why the PCs specifically are the ones who must act]"
     required: true
   - name: starting_location
     type: string